kauzarc/makefile/README.md

 * A "main.cpp" file will be located in the "src/" folder that as been created.

+* Type :

+        $ make
-* Type this to compile in debug mode :
+    to compile in debug mode

->make
+* Type :

+        $ make release
-* Type this to compile in release mode :
+    to compile in release mode
->make release

-* Type this for clearing binary :
+* Type :

->make clean
+        $ make clean
+    to clear all binary

-* Type this for recompile evrything :
+* Type :

->make remake
+        $ make remake
+    to recompile evrything :